-The LHC with its upgrade to the HL-LHC represents an extremely important and successful research infrastructure for our field, the potential of which must be fully utilised.
-It enables an excellent physics programme.
-It is currently, and at least for the next decade, the only facility at which Higgs bosons can be produced and their properties studied with precision.
+- excellent physics programme, drives technological developments - very successful infrastructure, potential to be fully utilised - Phase-2 strongly supported, to be completed on schedule - sentences on Phase 2b - Belle II: - full exploitation strongly supported which Higgs bosons can be produced and their properties studied with precision.
 The HL-LHC will significantly improve on the Higgs physics results and provide access to the fundamental measurement of the Higgs boson self-coupling.
 The LHC has achieved a plethora of important results in electroweak, top quark, and flavour physics.
 It is a unique facility to search for heavy new particles and facilitates a comprehensive search program for physics beyond the Standard Model, including indirect searches through precision observables.
 As a proton and ion collider the LHC has a particular virtue to investigate the strong interaction from small to high scales, from hadron spectroscopy to the quark gluon plasma and to interactions at the TeV scale.
 The HL-LHC will boost progress in all these investigations towards our fundamental questions and will provide a wealth of new and important physics results.
 A strong and sustained effort in particle physics theory is mandatory for the analysis and interpretation of LHC results as well as for the further development of research directions at the LHC.
 Beyond its past and future achievements in particle physics the LHC and HL-LHC strongly promote technological developments, such as the broad use and further development of artificial intelligence, innovative technologies opening the door to the exascale computing frontier, and the development of novel detector technologies, with a wide range of potential applications in science, industry and society.
 The ongoing Phase 2 upgrades of ATLAS and CMS are critical to the success of the HL-LHC.
 They are strongly supported by the German community and must be successfully completed on schedule.
 The community strongly supports the Phase 2b upgrade of the LHCb experiment to fully exploit the unique flavour physics potential of the LHC.
 The Phase 2b upgrade of the ALICE experiment (ALICE3) is a future flagship project in the recently published NuPECC Long Range Plan and is supported by a strong German community.
 Both Phase 2b upgrades are currently under review at CERN.
 The German community is fully committed to make the upgrades towards HL-LHC a success and is very much looking forward to exploiting the great physics potential of HL-LHC.